 Guitarist Pierre Beaudry performs through the world.
 His extensive concert career takes him to Europe, North America, China and South East Asia, where his solo performances are acclaimed both by the public and the press.
 The critics have rewarded him for his interpretations of Baroque, Modern and Avant-garde music.

 He studied in Germany at the Cologne Music Academy (Artist Diploma, with Honors), in France at the Paris Conservatory of Music (1st Prize) and at the Nice Conservatory of Music (1st Prize).
-His most important teachers have been Ako Ito, Alexandre Lagoya, Hubert Käppel and pianist Marc Durand.
+His most important teachers have been Alexandre Lagoya, Ako Ito and pianist Marc Durand.
 His interpretations are also marked by long-term studies of musicology and performance practice.

-In the period from 1993 to 2009, he has been on the music faculties of three universities in Quebec, Canada (Concordia, Bishop’s and Sherbrooke).
-He founded a guitar school in the Laurentians.
+In the period from 1993 to 2006, he has been on the music faculties of three universities in Quebec, Canada (Concordia, Bishop’s and Sherbrooke).

 He is currently professor of guitar at the Tiziano Rossetti International Music Academy in Lugano, Switzerland.